docker-sstc/docker-vlang/README.md

 # docker-vlang

-Build from official release, and make sure pass `v test-compiler` all test cases.
+Build from official release.

-If you wanted to make it from latest source, you could consider [taojy123/vlang](https://hub.docker.com/r/taojy123/vlang/dockerfile) or build it from [official Dockerfile](https://github.com/vlang/v/blob/master/Dockerfile)
+If you want to build it from latest source, you could consider [official Dockerfile](https://github.com/vlang/v/blob/master/Dockerfile)

 ## Usage